SuaveIO/suave/_includes/content.md

 ### The WebPart

-A web part is a thing that acts on a HttpContext, the web part could fail by returning `None` or succeed and produce a new HttpContext
+A web part is a thing that acts on a HttpContext, the web part could fail by returning `None` or succeed and produce a new HttpContext.
+Each web part can execute asynchronously, and it's not until it is evaluated that the async is evaluated.
+It will be evaluated on the same fibre (asynchronous execution context) that is consuming from the browser's TCP socket.

 {% highlight fsharp %}
+type SuaveTask<'a> = Async<'a option>
-type WebPart = HttpContext -> HttpContext option
+type WebPart = HttpContext -> SuaveTask<HttpContext>
+// hence: WebPart = HttpContext -> Async<HttpContext option>
 {% endhighlight %}

 ### The ErrorHandler